 There are a number of abrasive techniques that can be performed to create art on the surface of an existing piece of glass, whether it be plain plate glass or our custom slumped or cast glass.

-Sandblasted and etched glass can add beauty and privacy to any setting, using pre-cut masks that can produce intricately detailed figures and patterns, and glass carving can be done for deeper effects.
+Sandblasted glass and/or etched glass can add beauty and privacy to any setting, using pre-cut masks that can produce intricately detailed figures and patterns, and glass carving can be done for deeper effects.

 PermaCoat and MetalliCoat are durable color finishes for our standard glass or cast/slumped glass textures, for almost any color palette from subtle to vibrant.